 - Plans to commit at least 8 to 12 weeks to the project

-- Will be a registered MIT student in the semester following the internship.
+- Will be a registered MIT student in the semester following the DUSP-PKG Center fellowship.

-Deadlines: Applications are due on or before Friday, April 12, 2013.
-Candidates may be contacted for an interview to discuss their application as part of the selection process by April 22.
-Successful candidates will be notified by May 1.
-Applicants must accept or decline an offer by May 6.
+Deadlines: Applications are due on or before noon on Friday, April 8, 2016.
+Candidates may be contacted for an interview to discuss their application as part of the selection process.
+Successful candidates will be notified by April 15th.
+Applicants must accept offers and submit paperwork by April 22.

 Award Requirements: By accepting this grant, you will be committing to several important things:

 - Prior to leaving, we will need to meet with you to confirm your final plans and discuss risk management